leeper/ampolcourse/index.md

 ---
 ## Assignments and Exam ##

 Students will be evaluated via an oral examination with a written synopsis.
 Students will have an opportunity to share and receive peer feedback on their synopsis before the end of the course.
+[Details about the exam can be found here](Exam/Exam.pdf).

 ### Presentations ###